Flat Structure on the Space of Isomonodromic Deformations: Logarithmic vector fields and free divisor

-\begin{remark} In the case where $h(x)$ is the discriminant of a well-generated complex reflection group, D. Bessis \cite{Be} showed the existence of a system of generators of logarithmic vector fields along $D$ whose Saito matrix $M_V$ has the form $M_V-x_nI_n\in\mathbb{C}[x']^{n\times n}$.
-Such a system of generators is called {\it flat} in \cite{Be} (cf. Section \ref{sec:complexreflection}). \end{remark}
+\begin{Remark} In the case where $h(x)$ is the discriminant of a well-generated complex reflection group, D.~Bessis \cite{Be} showed the existence of a system of generators of $\operatorname{Der}(-\log D)$ whose Saito matrix $M_{\mathcal{V}}$ has the form $M_{\mathcal{V}}-x_nI_n\in\mathbb{C}[x']^{n\times n}$.
+Such a system of generators is called {\it flat} in~\cite{Be}.
+This can be verified also by explicit representations of basic derivations of well-generated complex reflection groups found in~\cite{BM,Or, OT}. \end{Remark}